The 5 Blog Topic Categories For Interior Designers To Attract More Traffic & Convert New Clients

 Google is all about Experience, Expertise, Authoritativeness, and Trustworthiness (E-E-A-T).
 Rather than tackling generic topics and dumbed-down listicle articles, like "The 10 Best Interior Design Ideas for a Modern Home", focus on highlighting YOUR personal expertise and experience.
 Explain how you solved a tricky problem and show it with images and video.

-I am not saying you should write the "How to Be An Interior Designer And Take My Job," but giving exact and valuable tips, and ticks from your own Interior Design Book is essential to show off what you are made of and establishes trust in your ability as a designer.
+I am not saying you should write "How To Be An Interior Designer And Take My Job", but giving exact and valuable tips and tricks from your own interior design book is essential for showing off what you are made of and establishes trust in your ability as a designer.

 Conclusion